refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 This way of creating a form is easy, but it will make your program complicated if you want to create a bit larger program.

 \subsection der Defining a form through Derivation
 Nana C++ Library is implemented using Object-oriented methods.
-We can define an own form by deriving from nana::gui::form.
+We can define an own form by deriving from nana::form.

 Our first example is a Monty Hall Problem.
 This is a game that tests you whether change your choice after you picked a door to win a new Car.